 The overall goal of occupational therapy is to help the person with autism improve his or her quality of life.
 This includes life at home and at school.
 The therapist helps introduce, maintain, and improve skills.
 That way, people with autism can be as independent as possible.

-OT is one of my top three of Rockin’ Autism Therapies (the other two being social stories and rewards).
+OT is one of my top three parenting tools (the other two being written plans and hugs).
 Without fail, these three have helped us through many difficult days.
 OT strategies are our first line of action.

-Because Tyoma’s biggest obstacle to learning is his anxiety level.
+Because Liev’s biggest obstacle to learning is his anxiety level.
 Too much stress or excitement whips him into an obsessive, impatient frenzy.
-He is too overwhelmed to learn.
+He is too overwhelmed to function, let alone learn.

 Ms. Wetherbee compares her work to soothing an infant: